GSometimes/RubyDojo/readme.md

 ## Step 3 - Creating the Game

-👉 Follow the Psuedo Code for the game below
+👉 Follow the psuedocode for the game below

 Step 1 - create character
 ```ruby